thewca/wca-regulations/wca-regulations.md

         - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
     - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor must not compete with the expectation of a DNF result or an intentionally poor result.
 Penalty: disqualification of the attempt (DNF)  or disqualification from the event (see [Regulation 2j](regulations:regulation:2j)), at the discretion of the WCA Delegate.
 - A2) Scrambling:
-    - A2a) When called for a round, the competitor submits a puzzle, in its solved state, to the scrambler.
-The competitor then waits in a Competitors Area until they are called to compete.
+    - A2a) When called for a round, the competitor submits the puzzle, in its solved state, to the scrambler.
+The competitor then waits in their assigned Competitors Area until they are called to compete.
     - A2b) A scrambler scrambles the puzzle according to the regulations in [Article 4](regulations:article:4).
         - A2b1) For Square-1, the organization team may enforce placing a thin object in the puzzle to prevent accidental moves from being applied before the start of the attempt.
 If these objects are used, this must be announced before the round starts.
     - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.